 Just because someone tells you it’s the “right” workout duration?

-But if you feel that 90 minutes of training are torture and you’re not getting anywhere, then that is a sign that you should try a different approach.
+On the opposite, if 90 minutes of training are torture and you’re not getting anywhere, then that is a sign for you to try a different approach.

 Don’t stress too much about all those discussions throughout the fitness society.
 As long as you’re making progress, stick to that.